chwar/XRUI/README.md

 }
 ```

+### Two Dimensional Format
 For 2D UI, additional USS styles are provided to adapt for both landscape and portrait orientations.
 These classes are automatically added when the device (i.e., a smartphone) changes orientation.
 For ease of use, you can force the portrait mode while working in the Unity editor by checking the `Set Two Dimensional Format to Portrait in Editor` checkbox in the XRUI controller.

+### Three Dimensional Format (World Space UI)
+When XRUI is set to Three Dimensional format, UI is rendered on panels in world space.
+Each XRUI Element contains a set of `World UI Parameters` which can alter the way it is rendered in world space.

 ## XRUI Grid System
 In order to organize easily and efficiently UI elements on screen, XRUI makes use of a grid system.
 You can use it by navigating to `XRUI > Add XRUI Grid`.
 In the Unity editor, you can group UI components inside rows through the scene hierarchy.
 The `XRUIGridController` component is attached to the root of the grid, and contains the list of all rows.
 A weighting system allows you to define which rows should take which amount of space (this uses the `flex-grow` attribute of CSS/USS Flexbox).